mlx-optiq

 --port 8080

 Where to next Each model family has a getting-started guide with model-specific sampling defaults and recommended use cases.
 Building an agent?
-Drop llms.txt into your IDE — it's the entire library reference in one Markdown file.
+Drop llms.txt into your IDE.
+It's the entire library reference in one Markdown file.

 03 What it does